Sindrit Guri: International career

 Guri was called up to the Albania U19 side for the 2012 UEFA European Under-19 Championship qualification.
 He made his debut on 5 October 2011 in the 1–0 defeat to Denmark, where he played for 57 minutes.
 He went on to play the remaining two matches as Albania finished the Group 12 in the third position, failing to secure a spot for 2012 UEFA European Under-19 Championship.

 On 21 May 2018, following a good run on club level, Guri received his first senior call-up by manager Christian Panucci for the friendlies against Kosovo and Ukraine.
 He started the game against Kosovo, thus earning his first senior cap, making a good overall performance for around 70 minutes before making place for defender Mërgim Mavraj.

 Style of play

-Guri is an elegant striker, who is known for having an eye for goal.
-A technically good footballer, he is also strong in aerial duels, possessing a powerful header.
+Guri is a striker known for his goal-scoring ability.A technically skilled player, he is also effective in aerial duels.